 Guidance for MCofS Clubs concerning the Data Protection Act 1998

-Please address any questions you may have concerning Data Protection to David Gibson, Chief Officer at the MCofS offices, or use this contact form.
+Please address any questions you may have concerning Data Protection to the MCofS.

 We have been asked to consider whether individual member clubs of SGBs benefit from the "not-for-profit” exemption from notification under the Data Protection Act 1998.
 This is of not inconsiderable practical significance as the requirement to notify for individual member clubs of SGBs would be administratively onerous, time consuming as well as expensive.
 We understand that at the present time the majority, if not all, SGB member clubs have not made data protection notifications.
 Although the notification fee is currently £35 (VAT nil) we recognise this would be an unwelcome additional cost for many clubs and associations.

 The Data Protection Act 1998 exempts certain data controllers from having to notify their processing of personal information to the Information Commissioner’s Office.
 There is a specific exemption from notification for data controllers that are a body or association not established or conducted for profit contained in The Data Protection (Notification and Notification Fees) Regulations 2000 as amended.
 The "not-for-profit” exemption is intended to be used by the likes of small clubs and other voluntary organisations.
 We have considered this specific exemption on the assumption that all member clubs are not established or conducted for profit.
 In stating this member clubs, as not-for-profit organisations, are allowed to make a profit for their own purposes but the profit should not be used to enrich others, i.e. any money raised should be used for their own activities.